chetmurthy/not-ocamlfind/README.md

 ### `reinstall-if-diff`

-1. `reinstall-if-diff` does what it says on the label: a regular `ocamlfind install` command like
+1. `reinstall-if-diff` does what it says on the label: only reinstalls (remove then install) if the file-content of the package has changed.

+A regular `ocamlfind install` command like
 ```
 ocamlfind install pa_ppx_base -destdir $(DESTDIR)/lib META $(TARGET) pa_ppx_base.cmx pa_ppx_base.cmi
 ```